Tuesday, November 11, 2025

 Everybody could seize this chance to do the same, should they attend.

-The second purpose was to train the green young warriors: for that day they would do for the first time many things that they would later do in war: tracking, chasing, riding in armor into a pack of unknown men.
+The second purpose was to train the green young warriors: for that day they would do for the first time many things that they would later do in war: tracking, chasing, riding in armor and coordinate with a pack of unknown men.
 One or two groups of riders had to circle behind the selected prey and push it towards a third group using dogs and, sometimes, bows or javelins; so the third group would meet the animal tired and debilitated, with little HP.
 Then a man would battle the animal 1v1 in melee using a sword or a spear; and then blowing a horn in respect to the deceased beast (it was, however, considered disrespectful when killing female animals unless they were wolves)

 The third function was obviously to display and test one's power.